haydnv/tinychain/host/generic/README.md

-This crate is used internally by Tinychain.
+This crate is used internally by TinyChain.
 It provides generic Id, Map, and Tuple types.

 Example:
 ```rust